Interactive Home Monitoring

 - Assessment of health-related social needs

-- Short-term behavioral health support and/or assistance with finding a long-term counselor
+- Referrals for behavioral health support and/or assistance with finding a long-term counselor

 Specialized IHM Programs Include: